philc/book-notes/business/paul graham essays.md

   * "Originality is the presence of new ideas, not the absence of old ones."
 * "One of the most powerful kinds of copying is to copy something from one field into another."
 * "The degree to which great work happens in clusters suggests that one's colleagues often make the difference between doing great work and not."
-* "Avoid intermediaries between you and your audience."
+Good colleagues offer you surprising insights, because they can do things that you can't.
+* Having an audience is fuel for morale.
   * "The value of an audience doesn't grow anything like linearly with its size.
 Which is bad news if you're famous, but good news if you're just starting out, because it means a small but dedicated audience can be enough to sustain you.
 If a handful of people genuinely love what you're doing, that's enough."
+  * "Avoid intermediaries between you and your audience."
+Go direct.
 * "Don't marry someone who doesn't understand that you need to work, or sees your work as competition for your attention.
 If you're ambitious, you need to work; it's almost like a medical condition so someone who won't let you work either doesn't understand you, or does and doesn't care."
 * "The opinion of people you respect is signal.
 Fame, which is the opinion of a much larger group you might or might not respect, just adds noise."
-* The whole process of doing great work is a "dance with curiosity"
+* "Curiosity is the best guide."
+The whole process of doing great work is a "dance with curiosity"
   * "Notice how often that word [curiosity] has come up.
 If you asked an oracle the secret to doing great work and the oracle replied with a single word, my bet would be on 'curiosity.'"
 * "The discoveries are out there, waiting to be made.
 Why not by you?"